4 Challenges Manufacturing Marketers Face with Dealer Adoption

 Choosing the Right Manufacturing Marketing Tools

-Manufacturing marketers must build strong relationships with their franchisees and independent dealers.
+Manufacturing marketers must build strong relationships with independent dealers, retailers, or franchisees.
 Manufacturing marketers can empower their dealers by giving them marketing materials and funds needed to help dealers boost sales.

 With today’s inflation impacting multi-location businesses, many manufacturers need to cut down on costs.
 One way to simplify your manufacturing marketing strategy and help dealers better market your products is with SOCi.